-Each year, a team of students in grades 6-8 prepare for months as test takers and study buddies for the annual Los Angeles Archdiocese Academic Decathlon.
-This past Sunday, March 11th Holy Family completed with over one hundred Catholic schools compete academically in this all-day event.
+Each year, a team of students in grades 6-8 prepares for months as test takers and study buddies for the Archdiocese of Los Angeles Junior High Academic Decathlon at Cal State Long Beach.
+This past Sunday, March 3rd, Holy Family completed with over one hundred Catholic schools compete academically in this all-day event.
 The decathlon consists of two team events – a logic exam and super quiz – and eight individual exams.
 Holy Family consistently represents itself very well each year.

 Super Quiz – 7th